cppitems/cppitems/items/009/item.md

 ## Special member functions
 Up to now we did not provide user-defined special member functions of the inline classes we used to mimic lambda expressions (beside a custom constructor).
-The standard prescribes rules for the SMFs for function objects constructed using lambdas: default construction (1) is marked as `delete`d;
+The standard prescribes rules for the SMFs for function objects constructed using lambdas:
+- default construction (1) is not available
-copy(2) and move(3) construction and destruction (6) are declared as `default`ed.
+- copy(2) and move(3) construction are declared as `default`ed
-This results in an implicitly `deleted` copy assignment (4) and an undeclared move assignment operator (5).
+- copy assignment (4) is are declared as `delete`d
+- the destructor (6) is implicitly declared

-Explicitly this looks like this for the introductory example above:
+Again mimicking these rule within the inline class this looks like this for the introductory example above:
 ```pmans
 int i{};
 Widget w{};